wfd3/hayes/README.md

  .
 Some LEDs and resistor

+The docs/ directory has some basic pin mappings and a crude Fritzing diagram.
 This really needs some documentation...